 “I believe everyone should have access to all health information and at the moment, this isn’t readily available.
 Trew Fields is a space to explore this in an uplifting environment.
 When I was diagnosed it was a confusing and isolating time because although there was a lot of information, much of it was contradictory and negative.
 Through research I came across a proactive health and cancer community.
 Trew Fields was born out of a dream to bring together the people who inspired me in my recovery and a like-minded community in a context where we can share stories, exchange wisdom, have fun and build an empowered education movement.
 Above all, it’s about hope, which is often lacking.”
 Sophie Trew

 The UK has some of the worst cancer survival rates in Europe.
+1 in 2 of us will now get cancer at some point in our lifetimes.
+90-95% of cases are attributed to lifestyle and environmental factors.
 By coming together with open minds and representing both sides of the health debate, we can progress.
 Trew Fields aims to facilitate this progression.

 Trew Fields was conceived as the UK’s first Cancer Awareness festival, but it has become a space for anyone interested in holistic approaches to health, regardless of their experiences of cancer.
 It’s a place to laugh, learn, relax, dance and celebrate all the wild curveballs life throws our way.
 A “restival”, to rest and rejuvenate, if you will.